 The bailiff is obliged to take all possible measures in accordance with Russian legislation:

-• submit documentation to both parties (make extracts, copies, etc.);
+• provide documentation to both parties (make extracts, copies, etc.);

-• accept and consider petitions of the parties, as well as explain to them the terms and procedure for appealing decisions;
+• accept and consider requests from the parties, as well as explain to them the terms and procedure for appealing decisions;

-• to draw up a self-rejection if there is a suspicion of the bailiff's interest;
+• recuse yourself if there is a suspicion of the bailiff’s interest;

 • work with the personal data of the parties, if necessary for collection;

-• declare on the wanted list the debtor, his property, as well as the child, who, according to the executive document, must be selected and handed over to the legal representative;
+• put on the wanted list the debtor, his property, as well as the child, who, according to the writ of execution, must be selected and transferred to the legal representative;

-• to compose and send reports on the crime to the head of the body of inquiry (senior bailiff) in accordance with the criminal procedure legislation.
+• draw up and send reports about a crime to the head of the inquiry agency (senior bailiff) in accordance with criminal procedure legislation.

-However, besides the duties, the bailiffs also have the rights:
+However, in addition to their duties, bailiffs also have the following rights:

-• receive the necessary information (including personal data, explanations and information);
+• receive the necessary information (including personal data, explanations and certificates);

-• to check with employers: whether they deduct payments from the salaries of debtors and whether they keep financial documentation for execution;
+• check with employers whether they deduct payments from debtors’ salaries and whether they maintain financial documentation for execution;

-• give instructions to the parties on the implementation of specific enforcement actions;
+• give the parties instructions on the implementation of specific enforcement actions;

-• enter the premises and storage facilities occupied by debtors, and, if necessary, open them;
+• enter premises and storage facilities occupied by debtors, and, if necessary, open them;

-• study documents, inspect property (including vehicles), examine the premises occupied by the wanted persons or belonging to them;
+• study documents, inspect property (including vehicles), inspect premises occupied by wanted persons or belonging to them;

-• arrest, seize, transfer for storage and sell the seized property;
+• arrest, confiscate, transfer for storage and sell seized property;

-• in case of ambiguity in the provisions of the executive document, apply to the court with an application for clarification of the method and procedure for its execution;
+• if the provisions of the writ of execution are unclear, apply to the court for clarification of the method and procedure for its execution;

-• summon citizens and officials according to executive documents in production;
+• summon citizens and officials based on executive documents in progress;

 • check identity documents of persons participating in enforcement proceedings;

-• to carry out executive-search actions (to request search information from data banks);
+• carry out executive search actions (request search information from data banks);

-• seek assistance from employees of the internal affairs bodies, migration registration, the FSB and those authorized in the field of protection of the population, other government bodies, local self-government, as well as to the military and employees of the National Guard troops of the Russian Federation.
+• seek assistance from employees of internal affairs bodies, migration registration, the FSB and those authorized in the field of protection of the population, other government bodies, local government, as well as military personnel and members of the National Guard of the Russian Federation.

 The court sends the writ of execution to the FSSP.

 Sometimes the claimant himself takes the writ of execution and hands it over to the bailiffs, since it is the basis for initiating proceedings.
-Within 6 days (but not more), enforcement proceedings must be initiated, and the parties must be sent an appropriate resolution.
+Within 6 days (but no more), enforcement proceedings must be initiated, and the parties must be sent a corresponding resolution.

 Ksenia Artyushkina, lawyer

-After delivery of the order, the debtor is given 5 days to fulfill the obligations.
-At this time, the bailiffs do not impose restrictions, do not bother the parties in any way.
-However, during these 5 days, the bailiffs can conduct a search for the debtor's property (if someone else uses it and this interferes with the fulfillment of obligations).
-It is also possible to arrest property if alienation is suspected.
+After the decree is served, the debtor is given 5 days to fulfill his obligations.
+At this time, the bailiffs do not impose restrictions or disturb the parties in any way.
+However, during these 5 days, bailiffs can search for the debtor’s property (if someone else is using it and this interferes with the fulfillment of obligations).
+It is also possible to seize property if alienation is suspected.

-For example, the only property of the debtor is a car, the amount of the debt is large, and the debtor threatened to sell it.
-The bailiffs can seize this car to prevent the deal from taking place.
+For example, the debtor’s only property is a car, the amount of debt is large, and the debtor threatened to sell it.
+Bailiffs can seize this car to prevent the transaction from taking place.

-Bailiffs have the right to arrest a car so that the debtor cannot sell it
+Bailiffs have the right to seize the car so that the debtor cannot sell it

-If within 5 days the debtor has not fulfilled his obligations, an additional period begins (2 months) when the bailiff can apply a whole range of measures.
+If the debtor has not fulfilled his obligations within 5 days, an additional period begins (2 months) when the bailiff can apply a whole range of measures.
 Enforcement proceedings can be suspended and resumed.
 Most often, the collection procedure is delayed.
-A tough measure in the framework of the proceedings is the arrest and sale of the debtor's property.
-And since the bailiff is interested in executing the court's decision as quickly as possible, the property is sold at a low price.
+A tough measure within the framework of the proceedings is the arrest and sale of the debtor’s property.
+And since the bailiff is interested in executing the court decision as quickly as possible, the property is sold at a low price.

 The last resort is liability under the Criminal Code.
-For example, Article 157 states that a hard-core non-payer of alimony can expect such a punishment as imprisonment for up to 1 year.
+For example, Article 157 states that a persistent non-payer of alimony can expect a punishment such as imprisonment for up to 1 year.

-If the debtor's funds are not enough to fulfill all obligations, these funds are distributed in a certain sequence:
+If the debtor’s funds are not enough to fulfill all obligations, these funds are distributed in a certain order:

-1. Claims for the recovery of alimony, compensation for harm caused to health, compensation in connection with the death of a breadwinner, compensation for damage caused by a crime, as well as claims for compensation for moral damage.
+1. Requirements for the collection of alimony, compensation for harm caused to health, compensation in connection with the death of the breadwinner, compensation for damage caused by a crime, as well as claims for compensation for moral damage.

-2. Requirements for the payment of severance pay and remuneration of persons working (worked) under an employment contract, as well as for the payment of remuneration to the authors of the results of intellectual activity.
+2. Requirements for the payment of severance pay and wages of persons working (who worked) under an employment contract, as well as for the payment of remuneration to the authors of the results of intellectual activity.

 3. Requirements for mandatory payments to the budget and extra-budgetary funds.